akarsh77/facedetection/README.md

 # Face Detection for Videos
 Load the file "face_detection_vid.py".

-// Make sure all the files along with "haarcascade_frontalface_default.xml" and test images or videos are in the same directory
+// Make sure all the files along with "haarcascade_frontalface_default.xml" and test images or videos are in the same directory.